STIPPLE AND POINTALISM ARTIST

 Octo - form - ism/ noun

-Definition: A form of art that integrates pure essences of various methods and fuses them together to create a single style as a whole.
+Definition: A form of art that integrates pure essences of various methods and fuses them to create a single style.

-When creating his work, Camp follows his own personal formula, The Four Audience Intake Theory which involves four pillars.
+When creating his work, Camp follows his formula, The Four Audience Intake Theory which involves four pillars.

-Each pillar corresponds not only to different periods of human development but also to his own personal journey and emulates each in the realization of his artwork.
+Each pillar corresponds not only to different periods of human development but also to his journey and emulates each in the realization of his artwork.

 Jarrett Talks About The